kelleyvanevert/adventofcode2023/readme.md

 What a refreshingly fun and simple challenge today was!
 So easy and lightweight in terms of performance, in comparison with yesterday :P The algorithm was cute, and the bonus generalization also, and I can compute both in AL together in ±160ms.
 The only thing I needed to add to AL was `continue 'label` statements, which I had prepared for already anyway.
 Doei!

+## Day 14

+Today was fun :) I'm quite happy with my little tilting algorithm (which only needs a single pass per column/row, instead of a nested loop per movable rock).
+And the bonus trick was a classic cycle-detection, which I was able to write in AL (it runs in just under a minute).

 ## Adventlang overview

 - Mostly value-based, structural equality